shmlkv/obsidian-prompt-assistant/README.md

 Create prompts for your specific needs:

-1. Open Settings → Prompt Assistant → Custom Prompts
+1. Open Settings → AI Chat Assistant → Custom Prompts
 2. Click "Add Prompt"
 3. Enter a name (appears in menu and as a command)
 4. Write your prompt